 Sea Island Creativity Conference

 When you are surrounded by exquisite natural beauty, inspiration begins to flow.
 Since 2014, Sea Island’s annual Creativity Conference has drawn innovators and visionaries of all types to the Golden Isles.
 Held in January and open to resort guests, this 2-day event empowers the creative with keynote speakers, invigorating Q&A sessions and intimate networking functions.
 Whether you are a recent computer science graduate or a 30-year veteran of creative direction, everyone can benefit from fresh business perspectives and a thoughtful exchange of ideas.
 View 2024 conference speakers.

 Golf in the Golden Isles

 With multiple championship golf courses to choose from, the Golden Isles is a golfing destination.
 Despite the winter season, you can still play a round of golf at any of the Golden Isles’ breathtaking Scottish-links style courses.
-Reserve your tee time at the King and Prince Golf Course, located on the site of the former Hampton Plantation.
+Reserve your tee time at the King and Prince Golf Course, located on the quieter north end of St. Simons Island.
 Golfers will enjoy playing this 18-hole, 72-par course surrounded by ancient oaks, marshes and lakes.
-Or, if you’re looking for something a little more luxurious, Sea Island boasts bucket-list-worthy courses for its guests and members to play.
+Or, if you’re looking for a private course, Sea Island boasts bucket-list-worthy courses for its guests and members to play.